D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must perform the following tasks:

 1. an audit of the existing SAs
-2. disable the cration of new SA that allows cross-tenant object replication
+2. disable the creation of new SA that allows cross-tenant object replication
 3. disable the cross-tenant object replication on all existing SAs
 4. validate the implementation as per the org's corporate standards and SLA